ravi87iino/speech_to_text/README.md

-Works on English word only
+Works good on English language.